 1. How many years have you been involved with WCS?

 I've coached at all but the first one in Liverpool (Andy was still in hospital back then and Amber was too little for me to leave her alone too long).
-So 4 years in total (London, Edinburgh, Sheffield and Manchester), phew :).
+So, as of 2016, 4 years in total (London, Edinburgh, Sheffield and Manchester), phew :).

 2. How has WCS changed in that time?